computationalcore/scalabel-doc/src/video-tracking.rst

 Redrawing a segmentation label
 =====================================
 At a different frame, sometimes it is easier to redraw the entire segmentation label than adjusting each existing vertex.
-Press ``r`` to re-draw a segmentation label in the selected object track.
+Press ``Ctrl-delete`` (``Cmd-delete`` for Mac users) to re-draw a segmentation label in the selected object track.

 .. figure:: https://s3-us-west-2.amazonaws.com/scalabel-public/demo/videos/seg2d_tracking_redraw.gif
     :width: 600px